hideodaikoku/silent-valley/content/blog/06-typhoon/index.md

 > Reckon with **the_probe**
 > Enter west

-> The lab of millets?
+> West of the moon?
 What did that mean?, she thought

 She looked up. **the_pilot** was getting ready to leave.

-> Where is the lab of millets?
+> Where do I need to go?

 **the_pilot** laughed.